Blog-article-banner

 Affordable banking that’s accessible for all is just one of the many ways to address the wealth gap.
 Unfortunately, for many LGBTQ+ individuals, traditional banking services may not be accessible or affordable due to discrimination and a lack of financial resources or credit.

 At Varo Bank, we constantly strive to empower our customers by providing them with banking services and resources that can help them reach their financial goals.
-That’s why we offer a range of affordable banking options, including online bank accounts and high-yield savings accounts with no hidden fees or minimum deposits to help individuals save money and manage their finances more effectively.
+That’s why we offer a range of affordable banking options, including online bank accounts with no hidden fees or minimum deposits, and high-yield savings accounts to help people save money and manage their finances more effectively.

 With a lack of financial resources or opportunity, building credit can be an uphill battle, especially for those navigating a wealth gap.
-That’s why we also offer credit-builder credit cards with no credit check, no minimum security deposit, no interest, and no annual fees².
-We also offer fair and flexible cash advances designed to provide quick access to cash to cover the unknown without breaking the bank³.
+That’s why we also offer credit-builder credit cards1 with no credit check, no minimum security deposit, no interest, and no annual fees.
+We also offer fair and flexible cash advances2 designed to provide quick access to cash to cover the unknown for a single flat fee per advance.

 Providing financial education and resources